JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 - This is a critical advantage for patients in urgent situations.

-- Besides, career development is very important to me.
+- Secondly, I believe that Fresenius is the perfect place
+  - to develop my career as a professional dialysis nurse.

 - I want to become a proficient dialysis nurse someday,
   - so I'm looking for a healthcare corporation
   - where I can develop myself professionally.

-- I'm very impressed with FMC's mission of
+- And I was very impressed with Fresenius's mission of
   - providing the best possible care to patients,
   - which aligns perfectly with my goal.